Sitecore/Helix.Docs/helix/devops/testing/integration-testing.rst

 .. admonition:: Habitat Example

-    Habitat has a whole range of acceptance tests built with SpecFlow.
+    Previous versions of Habitat featured acceptance tests built with SpecFlow.
 These are generally structured to test the functionality within a single module.
-But since they rely on the integrated Habitat website to run, they are all located in the *Habitat* project layer module.
+But since they rely on the integrated Habitat website to run, they were all located in the *Habitat* project layer module.

     .. figure:: _static/image47.png